umairahsan10/crm-backend/docs/SALARY_DEDUCTION_INTEGRATION.md

 - This endpoint is **read-only** and does NOT update the database
 - It calculates salary and deductions for the current period up to the specified end date
 - **Base Salary**: Only base salary is prorated for partial months; bonuses and commission are added as full amounts
-- **Bonus Structure**: Shows both employee bonus and sales department bonus separately
+- **Bonus Structure**: Shows both employee bonus and sales bonus separately
 - **Detailed Deduction Breakdown**: Includes complete deduction details with day-by-day breakdown
 - Smart calculation automatically determines the period based on employee type:
   - **Old employees**: 1st of current month to current date